 Privacy and security have come to the forefront of a lot of people’s thoughts recently.
 One example of this is that I’m seeing dozens of my friends and colleagues move away from using WhatsApp for their instant messaging and turning to tools such as Telegram Messenger and Signal.

 Why are they making this move, you might ask?

-Well, WhatsApp recently informed users that in order to continue using the service, they would have to start sharing some personal data with WhatsApp’s parent company, Facebook (Facebook bought WhatsApp for the princely sum of $19 in February 2014).
+Well, WhatsApp recently informed users that in order to continue using the service, they would have to start sharing some personal data with WhatsApp’s parent company, Facebook (Facebook bought WhatsApp for the princely sum of $19 billion in February 2014).

 It’s fair to say that a lot of people don’t trust Facebook, and they don’t want to give them any more personal data.

 But what does this have to do with IT Solution Providers and Managed Service Providers (MSPs)?